globus/sample-data-portal/content/index.md

-The portal implements the [Modern Research Data Portal design pattern](https://peerj.com/articles/cs-144/).
+This portal implements the [Modern Research Data Portal design pattern](https://peerj.com/articles/cs-144/).

 If you are looking to build your own data portal, Globus provides several solutions and integration options that will meet your requirements.